hathix/tweet-party-classifier/writeup.md

 The expected/average value of EE[i,d] is 0, so finding the average EE[i,d] for all lawmakers *i* and bills *d* is an informative measure of the error in the model.

 ## Next Steps

+Figure out languages, tools, frameworks
+    We will use Python, and we set up a Github for our project.
+By the next checkpoint, we will have our environments entirely set up, and will play with Python.